Motor Trend’s take on AMC’s decline shows limitations of auto punditry

 More performance was needed . . . until AMC offered it

-In addition, left unexplored was whether such a tiny automaker could realistically keep up with the Big Three’s annual model change arms race.
-Romney didn’t try.
+Left unexplored was whether such a tiny automaker could realistically keep up with the Big Three’s annual-model-change arms race.
+Romney didn’t think so.

-For example, how could American Motors have even thought of offering a pony car like the 1968 Javelin — which was then under development — without a new V8?
+For example, how could American Motors field a compact pony car like the 1968 Javelin — which was then under development — with only six-cylinder engines?

 1966 Rambler American

-The Rambler American was the last U.S. compact to get a V8 engine in mid-1966, when it was the first AMC to offer the new-generation, thin-wall engine.
+The Rambler American was the last U.S. compact aside from the Chevrolet Corvair to get a V8 in mid-1966, when it was the first AMC to offer the new-generation, thin-wall engine.
 Click on image to view full ad (Old Car Advertisements).

 A good reason why Abernethy was sour on the press